benard00118/assignment/README.md

 6) Accessibility and inclusivity - Ensuring that software is designed to be accessible and inclusive for users with diverse needs and abilities
 7) Intellectual property rights - Avoid pligiarism or unauthorised use of copyrighted property

+An example of an ethical dilemma is balancing user privacy with the need for data collection to improve software functionaity

 ENSURING ATHERENCE TO ETHICAL STANDARD
 1) Ethical Guidelines and Codes of conduct - Establishing clear ethical guidelines and codes of conduct that software engineers are required to follow
 2) Education and Training - Continuously learn and improve in ethical decision-making skills through training, mentorship and reflection